agraef/midizap/README.md

 Encoders emit a special *sign bit* value indicating a *relative* change, where a value < 64 usually denotes an increment (representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
 The actual amount of change is in the lower 6 bits of the value.
 In the message syntax, these kinds of controls are indicated by using the suffixes `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
 These suffixes are only permitted with `CC` messages.

-Translations must be determined uniquely in each translation class.
-That is, there must be at most one translation for each MIDI token in each translation section.
-Note, however, that the MIDI channel is part of the message, so tokens with different MIDI channels count as different messages here.
-Key and (standard) data translations can also be used in concert if needed (in such a case the key translation is executed first).

 ## Keyboard and Mouse Translations

-The right-hand side of a translation (i.e., everything following the first token) is a sequence of one or more tokens, separated by whitespace, indicating either MIDI messages or X11 keyboard and mouse events to be output.

-In this section, we first have a look at keyboard and mouse output.
-It consists of X key codes with optional up/down indicators, or strings of printable characters enclosed in double quotes.
+Keyboard and mouse output consists of X key codes with optional up/down indicators, or strings of printable characters enclosed in double quotes.
 The syntax of these items, as well as the special `RELEASE` and `SHIFT` tokens which will be discussed later, are described by the following grammar:

 ~~~
 token   ::= "RELEASE" | "SHIFT" | keycode [ "/" flag ] | string